DeveloperNoShinigami/Eidolon-Unchained/CODEX_EXTENSION_GUIDE.md

 - **Section Separation**: Use separate pages for different topics
 - **Reasonable Length**: Keep individual text pages to 2-3 sentences

+### Debug Commands (Added in v0.3.8.16+)

+For testing and debugging translation issues, the following commands are available (requires operator permissions):

+- **`/eidolonunchained test_translations`**: Tests the translation system and shows results in chat and logs
+- **`/eidolonunchained reload_codex`**: Forces a reload of the codex integration system

+These commands help identify translation problems without needing full game restarts during development.

 ## Integration Details

 The system works by: